A Marine Protected Area for East Antarctica

 Objectives of the proposed MPAs

-The MacRobertson area is representative of highly productive coastal and oceanic food webs, where marine mammals and Adélie and Emperor penguins forage during the summer.
+The MacRobertson area is representative of highly productive coastal and oceanic food webs in the West Kerguelen Sub-province, where marine mammals and birds forage during the summer.
 This area also includes a diverse set of seafloor ecosystems on the shelf, slope and seamounts representing the Central Indian Province.
 The size of the area has been determined by Adélie penguin foraging requirements, particularly during the critical breeding period.
 It also encompasses the foraging area of local Emperor penguin colonies.

-Scientific reference areas
+Scientific reference zones

 Consideration of the proposal

 CCAMLR made a commitment to meet the World Summit on Sustainable Development target to establish a representative system of MPAs by 2012.
-In 2011 CCAMLR adopted a framework for establishing MPAs in the form of a conservation measure and, in doing so, the Commission noted that the adoption of this conservation measure confirmed CCAMLR's commitment to create a representative system of MPAs in the CCAMLR Area.
+In 2011 CCAMLR adopted a framework for establishing MPAs in the form of a conservation measure (Conservation Measure 91-05) and, in doing so, the Commission noted that the adoption of this conservation measure confirmed CCAMLR's commitment to create a representative system of MPAs in the CCAMLR Area.

 The East Antarctic MPA has been under consideration by the Commission since 2012.
 The next opportunity to progress the East Antarctic MPA proposal will be at the annual meeting of CCAMLR in Hobart in October.